advanCFD/libROUNDSchemes/README.md

 ![RotationRound](https://github.com/advanCFD/libROUNDSchemes/assets/118991833/21a3d9f5-485d-4deb-a453-ffcd51e07f66)

 ### 3. Convection-diffusion problems of a passively transported scalar
 The convection-diffusion problem is solved here.
 The Peclet number is 14000.
 The central scheme solves the diffusion term.
 We use different convection schemes to discretize the convection term.
 The results are included below.
 The classic TVD schemes distort the passively transported profile.
 The ROUND scheme produces the most accurate result.
+The details of this case are in Deng, X., Massey, J.C. and Swaminathan, N., 2023.
+Large-eddy simulation of bluff-body stabilized premixed flames with low-dissipative, structure-preserving convection schemes. *AIP Advances*, 13(5).
 ![convectionDiffusion](https://github.com/advanCFD/libROUNDSchemes/assets/118991833/1988b702-d589-4523-9eb6-27f6417cf022)

 ### 4. Mach 3 wind tunnel with a forward step